scannermobs/SurfacePress/README.md

 An in-house starter theme for WordPress designed for rapid setup and ease of editing.

+### Why use a starter theme?

+Using off-the-shelf themes is best avoided if they will be modified much, due to potential difficulties with theme updates.
+In general it's best to use a *starter theme* which is as lightweight as possible, meaning your styling can be built very easily without having to remove or override the theme's existing base style.
+JointsWP is an excellent starter theme, which integrates Foundation into the WordPress theme system very well whilst allowing for maximum customisation.

+### Why use SurfacePress?

+SurfacePress is built on top of JointsWP and offers more functionality out-of-the-box.
+Styles, design decisions and page layout are kept as simple as possible, whilst also providing shortcuts for many common website design patterns.
+Customisation is not only recommended, but there are helpers built into the theme for the best way to go about customising, such as syntax suggestions and asset templates.

 ## Getting started

 The setup is the same as installing any standard WordPress theme.
 Please customise the theme directly.